JDeeth/nb_bn2_tweaks/README.md

 Copy the `nimbus-bn2-tweaks` folder into the Islander's `Plugins` folder

 To confirm the plugin is running, load the aircraft and open Plugins > Show Plugin Admin.
-The compilation date will be shown under Information > Nimbus BN2 Tweaks and the additional commands should be visible in the control config.
+The version and compilation date will be shown under Information > Nimbus BN2 Tweaks and the additional commands should be visible in the control config.

 ## Build instructions